Is A Homemade Weed Killer A Better Choice Than Roundup?

 Pin

-There are many ways to prevent and combat weed growth using safe, inexpensive homemade alternatives.
+There are many ways to prevent and combat weed growth using safe, inexpensive, homemade alternatives.
 Here are some sensible, simple, easy alternatives for natural prevention and eradication of weeds.

 9 Natural Ways To Cope With Weeds

 #2 – Reduce your lawn.
-Plant a good ground cover instead of lawn.
+Plant a good ground cover instead of a lawn.
 A healthy, robust, attractive ground cover will also prevent weed growth by smothering them out.

 #5 – Smother them!
 Be sure to mulch heavily around your plants, shrubs, and trees to prevent weed growth.
-Weeds are much more likely to grow on the bare ground, so keeping a couple of inches of mulch on your garden bed will discourage their growth and help you make better use of precious water.
+Weeds are much more likely to grow on bare ground, so keeping a couple of inches of mulch on your garden bed will discourage their growth and help you better use precious water.

-Instead of tilling, late in the autumn, try mowing the area very short and then covering it with a thick pad of newspaper and/or cardboard.
+Instead of tilling late in the autumn, try mowing the area very short and then covering it with a thick pad of newspaper and/or cardboard.
 Mulch very heavily over the pad.
-Weeds underneath will die, and the paper and cardboard will compost to feed the soil, and you‘ll have a nice garden patch ready to plant in the spring.
+Weeds underneath will die, the paper and cardboard will compost to feed the soil, and you‘ll have a nice garden patch ready to plant in the spring.

 #8 – Crowd them out!
 Plant hardy native or naturalized plants densely.
 If your garden plants are thick and robust, they will out-compete weeds and prevent them from growing.

 #9 – Learn to appreciate native plants.
 Some of the plants we call weeds are very useful and quite attractive.
-Many, such as plantain, chicory, dandelions and various types of wild mint can be eaten or made into teas.
+Many, such as plantain, chicory, dandelions, and various types of wild mint, can be eaten or made into teas.

-Learn about the native and naturalized plants in your area and identify the ones that you might like to have in your yard.
+Learn about the native and naturalized plants in your area and identify the ones you might like to have in your yard.
 When you see them, cultivate them and treat them as invited guests.

 Pin